-Other receivables - related party consist of funds which are held on a trading platform trust account with Nanjing Jinwang Art Purchase E-commerce Co., Ltd., which is owned by Huajun Gao and Aimin Kong, each is an 11.5% beneficial owners of the Company.
-The funds are not restricted and can be withdrawn and used after the Company completes the necessary administrative procedures.
+Other receivables - related party consist of funds which are held on a trading platform trust account with Nanjing Jinwang Art Purchase E-commerce Co., Ltd., which is owned by Huajun Gao and Aimin Kong, each is an 11.64% beneficial owners of the Company.
+The funds can be withdrawn and used after the Company completes the necessary administrative procedures.
 The Company normally makes withdrawals from this account monthly.
-The outstanding balance was paid back to the Company in April 2023.
+The receivable as of December 31, 2021 received by the Company in January 2022.